torinos-yt/VL.NativePluginTest/README.md

 How to build plugin
 ---------------------------
+Copy the various assemblies to `src/lib` to use the Stride API.
+  - Stride.dll
+  - Stride.Core.dll
+  - Stride.Rendering.dll
+  - Stride.Graphics.dll

-run `src/build.sh` on wsl console.
+and run `src/build.sh` on wsl console.